CSLT-THU/Vivi_3.0/README.md

         ...
         return decoded_words
 ```
-- `model_param` is the the dictionary of parameters to initiate the model, which are definded in the model config file 'config/config_Model_name.ini'.
+- `model_param` is the the dictionary of parameters to initiate the model, which are definded in the model config file `config/config_Model_name.ini`.
-Note that all values are in `string` type, convert to other types when needed.
+Note that all values are in `String` type, convert to other types when needed.
 - `data` is one batch data of traning data generated from DataLoader.
-- `criterion` is defined as nn.CrossEntropyLoss() in train.py.
+- `criterion` is defined as `nn.CrossEntropyLoss()` in `train.py`.
 Principlly it's unnecessary to change this.
-- `predict_param` represents the parameters to initiate the model, which are definded in the [predict] section of config file 'config/config.ini'.
+- `predict_param` represents the parameters to initiate the model, which are definded in the [predict] section of config file `config/config.ini`.
 - `decoded words` should be the list of all characters in the poem, without any special sign between sentences.

 #### PoetryData.py